nimttejani/ai-dialer/README.md

-# HVAC Sales Automation

-> ⚠️ **Note**: This project is currently under development.
-See the [development roadmap](docs/ROADMAP.md) for planned features and improvements.

-An automated outbound calling system for HVAC companies using AI-powered voice technology.
+# AI Dialer

+> ⚠️ **Proof of Concept**: This is a demonstration project showcasing AI-powered voice technology for automated calling.
+It is not intended for production use.

+A proof-of-concept system that demonstrates autonomous voice agent capabilities for automated outbound calling.
+Built with VAPI.ai for voice synthesis, this project explores the potential of AI agents in handling automated phone conversations.

 ## Project Overview

-This system automates the process of calling HVAC companies to book product demos.
-It leverages VAPI.ai for voice calls, Cal.com for appointment scheduling, and Resend for email communications.
+This demonstration system shows how AI can automate outbound calls to schedule appointments.
+It leverages:
+- VAPI.ai for voice synthesis and conversation
+- Cal.com for appointment scheduling
+- Resend for email communications

 ### Key Features

-- 🤖 Automated outbound calling with AI voice technology
+- 🤖 AI voice agent with natural conversation capabilities
 - 📊 Lead management dashboard
 - 📅 Automated appointment scheduling
 - 📧 Automated email follow-ups